Private Marrakech to Fes Desert Tour – 3 Days

 Your Marrakech to Fes desert tour begins at 08:00 AM with a scenic drive through the towering High Atlas Mountains, crossing the famous Tizi n'Tichka pass (2,260 metres).
 Along the way, your driver stops at traditional Berber villages where you can immerse yourself in local culture and admire the rugged mountain landscapes.

-The highlight of Day 1: the iconic ksar of Aït Ben Haddou, a UNESCO World Heritage Site that has served as backdrop for Gladiator, Game of Thrones, and Lawrence of Arabia.
+The highlight of Day 1 is the iconic ksar of Aït Ben Haddou, a UNESCO World Heritage Site.
+Its earthen towers have served as the backdrop for Gladiator, Game of Thrones, and Lawrence of Arabia.
 Explore the maze-like streets, perhaps meet a local family, and climb to the hilltop for sweeping views.
 Lunch at a local restaurant with views of the ksar.

 Continue via Ouarzazate, then through El Kelaa M'Gouna in the Valley of the Roses, renowned for its annual rose festival and Damascus rose cultivation.
 If visiting in spring (April–May), stop at an artisanal rose water distillation factory.
 Arrive at the Dades Valley — the "Valley of a Thousand Kasbahs" — for dinner and overnight at your Hotel Babylon.

 After breakfast, drive through the scenic Dades Valley to the oasis town of Tinghir.
-A guided walk through the lush oasis — palm groves stretching as far as the eye can see, trickling irrigation channels, and the town's rich history including its Jewish heritage visible in the old Tinghir Kasbah.
+Walk the lush oasis with a local guide, past endless palm groves and trickling irrigation channels.
+The town's rich history — including its Jewish heritage — is still visible in the old Tinghir Kasbah.
 Continue to the dramatic Todra Gorge, where towering cliffs rise 300 metres from a flat, walkable riverbed.
 Time to walk the canyon, photograph the rock formations, and enjoy the clear waters of the Todra River.

 Continue southeast through Erfoud, known for its fossils and date market, and Rissani, the historic birthplace of Morocco's ruling Alaouite dynasty.
 By mid-afternoon, the golden waves of Erg Chebbi rise on the horizon.

-Mount your camel and ride into the Erg Chebbi dunes as the sun drops toward the horizon.
+Mount up and ride camels into the Erg Chebbi sand dunes as the sun drops toward the horizon.
 The light turns golden, then amber, then rose.
-Arrive at your luxury desert camp — a private ensuite tent with real beds, hot shower, quality linens, and electricity.
+Arrive at your luxury desert camp located at the edge of the Sahara Desert — a private ensuite tent with real beds, hot shower, quality linens, and electricity.
 A hearty Moroccan dinner under the stars, followed by Berber drumming around the campfire and some of the clearest night skies you'll ever see.
-Sandboarding in the dunes is included.
+Sandboarding in the sand dunes is included.

 The road passes through the stunning Ziz Valley — a fertile corridor of expansive date palm groves and dramatic cliffs, offering perfect photo stops as you wind through its scenic landscapes.
 Continue to Midelt, a small town nestled between the Middle and High Atlas Mountains, for lunch at a local restaurant with serene mountain views.